Endpoint Protection#

 • Consider available staffing resources to support any new security infrastructure and the associated responsibilities.
 Many EDR providers offer solutions supported by a 24×7 team to manage and respond to identified incidents.

-• Refer to the EI-ISAC Cyber Incident Checklist to manage security events.
+• Refer to the CIS Cyber Incident Checklist to manage security events.

 Level 2 and Level 3 Maturities#